I'm Excited For Severance Season 3, Here's What We Know So Far

 What Is The Severance Season 3 Premiere Date?

-At the time of writing this, Severance Season 3 does not have a set premiere date, which isn’t that surprising as the Season 2 finale just aired this month.
+At the time of writing this, Severance Season 3 does not have a set premiere date, which isn’t that surprising, as there have been some changes behind the scenes that we’ll get into.

-However, we at least have an idea of a timeframe of how long we’ll have to wait for the next season – and thankfully, it won’t be nearly as long as last time.
+However, we at least have an idea of a timeframe of how long we’ll have to wait for the next season – and thankfully, it looks like it won’t be nearly as long as last time.

-On the New Heights podcast with Travis and Jason Kelce, Severance executive producer/director Ben Stiller said that there will not be as long of a wait between Seasons 2 and 3 as there was with the first season and the current season.
-So, thankfully, we won’t be waiting three years.
-Hopefully, that means we’ll get something as soon as 2026.
+On the New Heights podcast with Travis and Jason Kelce, Severance executive producer Ben Stiller said that there will not be as long a wait between Seasons 2 and 3 as there was with the first season and the current season.
+So, hopefully, that means we won’t be waiting three years again.
+It doesn’t look like the show will premiere in 2026, though it could.

 The Severance Season 3 Cast

-While nothing has been confirmed, there are several people in the Severance cast that we can expect to return just based on the cliffhanger of a finale Season 2 left us on.
+There are several people in the Severance cast that we can expect to return just based on the cliffhanger that Season 2 left us on.
 This includes:

 - Adam Scott as Mark Scout/Mark S.